Protesters clash at UCLA as police move in to clear encampments on college campuses across country - Boston News, Weather, Sports | WHDH 7News

 The clashes at UCLA erupted as counter-protesters tried to pull down parade barricades, plywood and wooden pallets protecting a tent encampment built by pro-Palestinian protesters.
 Video showed fireworks exploding over and in the encampment.

 People threw chairs and other objects.
-A group piled on one person who lay on the ground, kicking and beating them with sticks until others pulled them from the scrum.
+A group piled on one person who lay on the ground, kicking and beating them with sticks until others rescued them from the scrum.

 People outside the encampment, one draped in an Israeli flag, played recordings of a variety of sounds, including a baby crying and sirens.